Tricked-dev/dws/README.md

 ## Websockets

-See the insomnia example for more detailed info
+See the insomnia example for more detailed info, Nonces are a optional field

 ### Connecting